-Upon receipt of this command, the Track 00 (TR00) input is sampled.
-If TR00 is active low indicating the Read/Write head is positioned over track 0, the Track Register is loaded with zeroes and an interrupt is generated.
-If TR00 is not active low, stepping pulses at a rate specified by the r_1,r_0 field are issued until the TR00 input is activated.
+Upon receipt of this command, the Track 00 (TR00\) input is sampled.
+If TR00\ is active low indicating the Read/Write head is positioned over track 0, the Track Register is loaded with zeroes and an interrupt is generated.
+If TR00\ is not active low, stepping pulses at a rate specified by the rate field (r1, r0) are issued until the TR00\ input is activated.

 At this time, the Track Register is loaded with zeroes and an interrupt is generated.
-If the TROO Input does not go active low after 255 stepping pulses, the WD177X-00 terminates operation, interrupts, and sets the Seek Error status bit, providing the V flag is set.
+If the TR00\ input does not go active low after 255 stepping pulses, the WD1772 terminates operation, interrupts, and sets the Seek Error status bit, providing the $\nu$ flag is set.

-A verification operation also takes place if the V flag is set.
+A verification operation also lakes place if the v flag is set.
 The h bit allows the Motor On option at the start of a command.